 As an employer, you should make sure people who are self-isolating can work from home if they can.
 If they are unable to work due to the symptoms they are experiencing, then they are off sick and you may be able to claim back Statutory Sick Pay (SSP).
 Guidance on that is available here.

 The guidance does state that workers do not need to self-isolate if they’ve been in proximity with someone showing symptoms as long as they have been following social distancing measures.
 Some employers may make the decision to encourage temporary home-working in these situations though as a precaution.
 Workers who are contacted as part of test and trace should self-isolate as normal and as long as they have a self-isolation note they should be paid SSP if they can’t work from home.
 Additional benefits have been made available for those on low incomes to help if they are self-isolating.

 How Loch Associates Group can help

-If you’re having trouble getting your head around the latest work from home and self-isolation guidance, then our HR Advise Me team will be happy to assist.
+If you’re having trouble getting your head around the latest work from home and self-isolation guidance, then our Loch HR team will be happy to assist.
 Find out more here.